 To celebrate the foundation of the Aubrey Beardsley Society, the 2020 Emerging Beardsley Scholar Prize has been awarded to three outstanding researchers at the start of their career: Dickon Edwards, Natalia Maslianinova, and Samuel Love.
 Read the Call for Submissions here.

-Each month, the members of the Aubrey Beardsley Society receive a digital newsletter informing them of the latest news in the world of Beardsleyana.
+Each month, the members of the Aubrey Beardsley Society receive a digital newsletter informing them of the Beardsley latest news.

 Who we are